 The mission of the New Haven PAWS Project is to emphasize health equity by providing immediate solutions to foot health among those experiencing homelessness in New Haven.
-The PAWS Project engages the greater Yale community in events centered around foot health, including foot washing services and shoe, sock, and hygiene kit giveaways.
+The PAWS Project engages the greater Yale community in events centered around foot health including foot washing services and shoe, sock, and hygiene kit giveaways.

 - Out in Public

-Out in Public seeks to promote diversity and awareness at Yale School of Public Health by providing a platform for students to advocate for the needs and concerns of lesbian, gay, bisexual, transgender, and queer (LGBTQ) community members at YSPH and beyond, by creating a personal and professional network for the LGBTQ community, and by organizing social and academic events aimed at fostering a sense of community at YSPH.
+Out in Public seeks to promote diversity and awareness at Yale School of Public Health by providing a platform for students to advocate for the needs and concerns of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community at YSPH and beyond, by creating a personal and professional network for the LGBTQIA+ community, and by organizing social and academic events aimed at fostering a sense of community at YSPH.